Computer Science & Engineering

 E81 CSE 559A Computer Vision

-This course introduces the fundamentals of designing computer vision systems that can "look at" images and videos and reason about the physical objects and scenes they represent.
-Topics include image restoration and enhancement; estimation of color, shape, geometry, and motion from images; and image segmentation, recognition, and classification.
-The focus of this course will be on the mathematical tools and intuition underlying algorithms for these tasks: models for the physics and geometry of image formation and statistical and machine learning-based techniques for inference.
-Prerequisites: Math 309 or ESE 318 or equivalent; Math 3200 or ESE 326 or equivalent; and CSE 247 or equivalent.
+This course introduces the fundamentals of designing computational systems that can "look at" images and reason about the physical objects and scenes they represent.
+Topics include the estimation of color, shape, geometry, and motion from images; image classification, segmentation, and object detection; and image restoration, enhancement, and synthesis.
+The focus of this course will be on mathematical foundations and practical algorithmic approaches, including: the physics and geometry of image formation; robust methods for estimating image motion and geometry; and deep-learning approaches for semantic image understanding.
+Students will be required to program in Python.
+Prerequisites: Any of: CSE 417T (ML), ESE417 (ML), CSE514A (Data Mining), CSE517A (ML).

 Credit 3 units.
 EN: BME T, TU